 - Expect to spend around $300 for basic models with decent ratings.

-Other electric lawncare equipment options are also widely available, including chainsaws, leaf blowers, trimmers and more.
-Companies like Stihl have a variety of products available ranging from basic homeowner units to professional equipment with larger, interchangeable batteries suitable for all-day use.
+Other electric lawncare tools are also widely available, including chainsaws, leaf blowers, trimmers and more.
+There are currently more than 20 brands and some offer both home-oriented and professional models suitable for all-day use.

 Benefits of Going Electric